 As per the latest leak, the Pixel 8’s dimensions are 150.5 by 70.8 by 8.9mm.
 For comparison, the Pixel 7 comes in at 155.6 by 73.2 by 8.7mm.
 Google’s designers have managed to shave a good 5mm from the height and also made the phone narrower by about 2.4mm.

 That might not sound like much, but it creates quite some difference when you actually hold a phone in your hands.
 Plus, those rounded corners and curved sides will certainly make it comfortable in your palm and also in your pockets.
-Here’s a scaled dimensions comparison between the Pixel 8 Pro, Pixel 7, and Pixel 8 to highlight the size difference:
+Here’s a scaled dimensions comparison between the Pixel 8 Pro, Pixel 7, and

 I am definitely excited to see that Google believes in the cause of small phones.
 I also feel optimistic that the company’s engineering team found some merit to approach the form factor.
 Small phones are a double-edged sword, and so far, Google’s Pixels haven’t quite managed to ace the balance between raw performance and battery efficiency.